eromatiya/A-Personal-Arch-Installation-Guide/README.md

 + userspace utilities for the management of file systems that will be used on the system,

+	- `ntfs-3g`: NTFS filesystem driver and utilities
 	- `unrar`: The RAR uncompression program
 	- `unzip`: For extracting and viewing files in `.zip` archives
 	- `p7zip`: Command-line file archiver with high compression ratio
 	- `unarchiver`: `unar` and `lsar`: Objective-C tools for uncompressing archive files
 	- `gvfs-mtp`: Virtual filesystem implementation for `GIO` (`MTP` backend; Android, media player)
 	- `libmtp`: Library implementation of the Media Transfer Protocol
-	- `ntfs-3g`: NTFS filesystem driver and utilities
 	- `android-udev`: Udev rules to connect Android devices to your linux box
 	- `mtpfs`: A FUSE filesystem that supports reading and writing from any MTP devic
 	- `xdg-user-dirs`: Manage user directories like `~/Desktop` and `~/Music`

 + utilities for accessing `RAID` or `LVM` partitions,

-	- `lvm2`: Logical Volume Manager 2 utilities
+	- `lvm2`: Logical Volume Manager 2 utilities (*if you are setting up an encrypted filesystem with LUKS/LVM, include this on pacstrap*)

 + specific firmware for other devices not included in `linux-firmware`,